 One of the easiest places to see the Elliott Wave Principle at work is in the financial markets, where changing investor psychology is recorded in the form of price movements.
 If you can identify repeating patterns in prices, and figure out where the price is in those repeating patterns today, then you can predict where price is most likely going to be next, based on specific Elliott wave rules.

 Using the Elliott Wave theory is an exercise in probability.
 An Elliottician is someone who is able to identify the markets structure and anticipate the most likely next move based on our position within those structures: Elliott wave corrective pattern or Elliott wave impulse.
 By knowing the Elliott wave patterns, you’ll know what the markets are likely to do next and (sometimes most importantly) what they will not do next.
 By using the Elliott Wave theory, you identify the highest probable moves with the least risk.

-We have educational on-line video material, nearly 7 hours long in which we share information and knowledge that we found useful over the last 12 years.
-However, technical analysis, Elliott Wave theory or trading in general is not for everyone so our educational videos Do Not Guarantee You Success!
+We have educational on-line Elliott wave video material about Elliott wave theory rules, Elliott wave impulse, Elliott wave corrections and even Elliott wave trading.
+Elliott wave course is nearly 7 hours long in which we share information and knowledge that we found useful over the last 12 years.

 Besides our videos we also recommend a book Elliott Wave Principle: Key to Market Behavior thanks to Robert R Prechter.